How can Oracle Fusion Cloud Integrations help organizations implement business workflow?

 - Multi Steps Invocations: An integration process or flow mostly needs to perform multiple steps in a single flow to perform a particular use case with Oracle Fusion Cloud.
 For example – If you want to automate the FBDI (File Based Data Import) process to load a single record or bunch of records to Oracle Fusion Cloud from external system then, you will have to perform multiple steps like Calling webservice to Load the file in UCM then submit ESS job to load interface table, submit ESS job to load Base Table.

-- Processing High-Volume Data: Being a Large Enterprise ERP Leading product, Oracle Fusion Cloud typically needs to connect with a wide range of other enterprise applications.
+- Processing High-Volume Data: Being a Large Enterprise ERP Leading product, Oracle Fusion Cloud ERP Software typically needs to connect with a wide range of other enterprise applications.
 Connectivity with other non-Oracle applications and handling high volume data processing are very challenging.

 - Build A Scalable Future State Architecture: Considering the future process, the state is of paramount importance because we must evaluate all integrations in future.
 Considerations whether certain integrations could become obsolete or need any rework need attention.